0

 Warm milk is commonly consumed before bed as a comforting drink that may promote relaxation.
 It contains tryptophan, an amino acid that helps the body produce serotonin and melatonin, both promoting relaxation and restful sleep.

-The calcium in milk also supports nervous system function, helping to reduce stress.
+The calcium in milk also supports nervous system function, helping to lessen feelings of stress.
 Drinking warm milk before bed can be part of a calming nighttime routine that promotes relaxation.

 What you eat plays a major role in how your body manages stress.
 Incorporating stress-reducing foods like fatty fish, nuts, berries, and probiotic-rich options can help regulate mood, support brain health, and keep cortisol levels in check.